Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     If the Identify call is sent after the event, the results of operations is visible immediately in the dashboard user's profile area, but it doesn't appear in chart result until another event is sent after the Identify call.
 The identify call only affects events going forward.
      [Learn more in the Help Center](https://help.amplitude.com/hc/en-us/articles/115002380567-User-Properties-Event-Properties#applying-user-properties-to-events).

-### Managing User Identity

 You can handle the identity of a user using the identify methods.
 Proper use of these methods can connect events to the correct user as they move across devices, browsers, and other platforms.
- Send an identify call containing those user property operations (please check the Identify section below) to Amplitude server to tie a user's events with specific user properties.
+ Send an identify call containing those user property operations to Amplitude server to tie a user's events with specific user properties.

 === "Java"